Codworth/esp-host/README.md

     -no need for custom dns server or settings, features automatic redirect.
     -easy to program and update via usb
     -very low power consumption
+    -All versions of esphostmini firmware will auto-launch payload upon selecting user-guide.

    -------------------------------------------------------------------------------
 Requirements: